University of Melbourne: Medical History Museum

 The Medical History Museum is located within the Brownless Biomedical Library at the university's Parkville campus.
 Exhibitions and educational programs are offered by the museum.

 Ed Muirhead Physics Museum

 The Ed Muirhead Physics Museum is located at the university's Parkville campus in the School of Physics building.
 The museum is named in honour of Ed Muirhead, who was the Chairman of the School of Physics from 1980 to 1986, and initiated the museum during that time.
 The collection comprises items that are of historical and scientific interest, predominantly scientific apparatus constructed by former professors and staff for research purposes.

 Tiegs Museum

 The Tiegs Museum is located at the university's Parkville campus in the BioSciences building.
-The museum hosts a collection of zoological specimens accumulated over 120 years, and is named after a former professor and faculty dean, Oscar Tiegs.
-Specimens included in the collection range from small invertebrates to the whole mounts and skeletons of vertebrates including an African Lion, and a moa (an extinct emu-like bird from New Zealand).
+The museum hosts a collection of zoological specimens accumulated over 120 years, and is named after the former professor and faculty dean Oscar Tiegs.
+Specimens included in the collection range from small invertebrates to the whole mounts and skeletons of vertebrates including an African Lion and a moa (an extinct emu-like bird from New Zealand).